onap/integration/docs/docs_5G_oof_son.rst

 Jakarta Release
 ~~~~~~~~~~~~~~~~~

-In the Jakarta release, the SON Use Case work was impacted by the fact RAN-Sim needed the following enhancements:

-- Update of the yang model to the O1 yang models (similar to the models used by the Slicing Use Case)
-- Implementation of an A1 termination with an abstracted xApp and Near-RT RIC which would accept an A1 message and update the CU/DU configuration
-- Planning for a replacement of the Honeycomb netconf engine (project is archived)

 The following are the enhancements in the Jakarta release:

 - Update of SDN-R netconf code to use the new O1 yang models
 - Update of RAN-Sim to use the new O1 yang models

-We have also made progress in the following areas in planning for the Kohn release.
+In the Jakarta release, the SON Use Case work was impacted by the fact RAN-Sim needed enhancements to implement new features.
+We have made progress in the following areas in planning for future releases.

 - Convergence on the VES message formats to be used for FM/PM/CM
 - Inclusion of A1 based actions for the end-to-end SON Use Case
-- Enhancement of RAN-Sim to include abstraction of xApp and Near-RT RIC which would process an A1 message and update of a CU/DU
+- Enhancement of RAN-Sim to include abstraction of RAN App and A1 Termination which would process an A1 message and update of a CU/DU
+- Planning for replacement of Honeycomb netconf engine (project is archived)

+For more information, please see:

+- `OOF-SON Jakarta wiki page <https://wiki.onap.org/display/DW/R10+5G+SON+use+case>`_.

-Please see also `OOF (SON) wiki page <https://wiki.onap.org/display/DW/5G+-+OOF+%28ONAP+Optimization+Framework%29+and+PCI+%28Physical+Cell+ID%29+Optimization>`_.
+- `OOF-SON Base wiki page <https://wiki.onap.org/display/DW/5G+-+OOF+%28ONAP+Optimization+Framework%29+and+PCI+%28Physical+Cell+ID%29+Optimization>`_.

-Additional information are available related to previous releases can be found
-in `El Alto & Frankfurt OOF (SON) wiki page <https://wiki.onap.org/display/DW/OOF+%28SON%29+in+R5+El+Alto%2C+OOF+%28SON%29+in+R6+Frankfurt>`_.
+- `OOD-SON El Alto & Frankfurt OOF (SON) wiki page <https://wiki.onap.org/display/DW/OOF+%28SON%29+in+R5+El+Alto%2C+OOF+%28SON%29+in+R6+Frankfurt>`_.

 How to Use